sgsinclair/Voyant/src/main/webapp/resources/voyant/current/docs/guides/tools/mandala/README.md

 ## Additional Information

-The Mandala is an adaptation for Voyant Tools of the [Mandala Browser](http://mandala.humviz.org/).
+The Mandala is an adaptation for Voyant Tools of the [Mandala Browser](http://mandala.humviz.org/), a project by Stéfan Sinclair, Stan Ruecker Sandra Gabriele and Teresa Dobson, based on a concept by Oksana Cheypesh.

 ## See Also